 The almond flour or ground almonds are a great replacement for the regular wheat flour, especially if you are into the low carb lifestyle.
 Or if you are simply after a healthier choice for breafast.

-Almond flour is easily available in most supermarkets, although in smaller packets, but healthy stores should have larger packets, which are very handy.
+Almond flour or almond meal is easily available in most supermarkets, although in smaller packets, but healthy stores should have larger packets, which are very handy.

 - eggs - at room temperature